turabieh/turabieh/README.md

 ### Hi there 👋

+Thanks for stopping by!
+I'm Hamza Turabieh, currently living in  Kansas, USA.
+I am passionate about Data Science and I learn every day in this exciting, ever changing field.

 <!--
 **turabieh/turabieh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.